rozum-robotics/Rozum-Servo-Drives-API/python/README.md

 3. Find out the **CAN ID of the connected servo motor**.
 To do this, complete the following steps:

    - In the command console, run a tutorial from the `examples` folder by executing the following command with a specified CAN Interface ID and CAN Servo ID.
+   - **Note:** To run the examples you should clone the repository on your local machine.

      `python userapi\python\examples\read_servo_max_velocity.py --interface COM3 --servo_1_id 32`